 - Student Advisory Board

-- Superintendent’s Advisory Committee on the Elimination of the Achievement Gap
+- Superintendent’s Advisory Committee on Equity and Excellence

 - Superintendent’s Advisory Committee on Sustainability